moggces/Rcurvep/data-raw/bmr_exclude/bmr_threshold_curve_fit.md

 Based on the current dataset,

-1. the nls + exponential fit approach can generate reasonable fit (visually).
+1. the nls + exponential fit approach can generate reasonable fit, especially when SSasymp and a new equation is used .
 2. the correlation approach by combining information from both nls + exponential fit and linear fit approach can reliably provide the flag for the endpoints that should not use the threshold approach.